Ancient bison are back in the UK

-A small herd of European bison are to be released in Blean woods near Canterbury in Kent.
-It will be the first time in 6,000 years that the ancient species has roamed in Britain.
+Just before 7am today, a small herd of European bison was released into Blean woods near Canterbury, Kent.
+It's the first time in 6,000 years that this ancient species has roamed in Britain.

-Led by Kent Wildlife Trust and the Wildwood Trust, the reintroduction forms part of a broader wilding project, which has been made possible by a £1m award from the People’s Postcode Lottery Dream Fund.
-The aim is to restore the natural ecosystem in the area’s renowned ancient woodlands and help store carbon.
+Led by Kent Wildlife Trust and the Wildwood Trust, this pioneering, five-year reintroduction project forms part of a broader wilding project, which has been made possible by a £1m award from the People’s Postcode Lottery Dream Fund.
+The aim is to restore the natural ecosystem in the area’s renowned ancient woodlands and store carbon.

-Known as ‘ecosystem engineers’, European bison will help naturally regenerate the West Blean woods through the unique way they graze, create ‘sand baths’ and fell trees by rubbing against them and eating the bark.
-This encourages more light to the woodland floor and creates improved habitats for a wide range of other species to thrive.
+The bison will create a more climate-resilient landscape, and will help to naturally regenerate the West Blean woods through the unique way they graze, creating ‘sand baths’, and felling trees by rubbing against them and eating the bark.
+This behaviour encourages more light to the woodland floor and improves the habitat for a range of other species.